Turmeric Smoothie Recipe for Arthritis, Inflammation and Painful Joints

 - Skin and chop up the pineapple into chunks your blades can handle.
 If you’re chopping the whole pineapple, use the top and bottom pieces and keep the rest for eating.
-If you don’t eat the core of the pineapple normally you can keep them in a container in the fridge to use specifically for this smoothie recipe.
+If you don’t eat the core of the pineapple normally you can keep them in a container in the fridge to use specifically for this inflammation smoothie recipe.

 - Add the coconut oil, turmeric and ginger and pour whatever ‘milk’ you’ve decided to use until it reaches half way up your blender jug.
 Hold down the lid and blend on high until the consistency looks finely mixed.

 The combination of the strawberry pink, parsley green and carrot and turmeric orange does turn this smoothie an interesting color.
-It tastes great though and is great for your body, not just for arthritis but also against a whole host of other health problems involving inflammation.
+It tastes great though and is great for your body, not just for arthritis but also against a whole host of other problems involving inflammation.

-Anti-Arthritis Smoothie Treatment and Timing
+Arthritis Smoothie Treatment and Timing

-By combining them in this way into an easily digestible and assimilated drink the beneficial effects should be even more pronounced.
+By combining them in this way into an easily digestible and assimilated drink the beneficial effects will be even more pronounced.

-The best time to make and drink this smoothie for arthritic pain would be at least an hour before you usually experience your worst arthritis symptoms.
-So if this is in the morning then try this smoothie for breakfast.
+The best time to make and drink this smoothie for painful joints would be at least an hour before you usually experience your worst arthritis symptoms.
+So if this is in the morning then try it for breakfast.

 If the afternoon is when joint pain usually comes on then have it for lunch.
-Or if evenings are when your arthritis is at its worst then try it before dinner.
-As an added bonus you’ll probably feel like eating less.
+Or if evenings are when it’s usually at its worst then try it before dinner.
+As an added bonus you’ll probably feel like eating less as well.